The Xakia legal matter management software connects in-house legal teams with business clients to maximize strategic impact and demonstrate legal...

 Three Steps to Executing Your Legal Department Strategy

 Two-thirds to three-quarters of large organizations struggle to implement their strategies.
-Download Xakia’s ready-to-use Legal Department Strategic Plan Template now to get started.
+Download Xakia’s Legal Department Strategic Plan Template to get started.

 You put in the work.
 You talked to your stakeholders, met with your team and completed a Legal Department Strategic Plan.

 The hard part’s done, right?
 Not necessarily.
 According to Harvard Business Review, two-thirds to three-quarters of large organizations struggle to implement their strategies.
 Meanwhile, in a survey of more than 400 global CEOs, respondents ranked “executional excellence” as their No. 1 challenge, surpassing innovation, top-line growth and more.

 To take your Legal Department strategy from wish list to reality, it must take priority – even while up to 75 percent of in-house lawyers’ time is consumed with day-to-day legal matters, low-level legal processes and specialist queries, according to the GC350 Benchmarking Study.

 It’s a challenge that’s coupled with exhilaration, writes Susan Diehl in the International In-House Counsel Journal: “Why exhilaration?
 Because it is at this stage you can transform the department from something that acts like a profit center, to something that is a profit center.”